wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ## Change the name of your organization
 :::info
-The following workflow only applies to:
-* W&B Multi-tenant SaaS Cloud
+The following workflow only applies to W&B Multi-tenant SaaS Cloud.
 :::

 1. Navigate to https://wandb.ai/home.